matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

   POST $V2PREFIX/register

-This API endpoint uses the User-Interactive Authentication API.
+This API endpoint uses the `User-Interactive Authentication API`_.
 This API endpoint does not require an access token.

+.. _User-Interactive Authentication API: `sect:auth-api`_

 The body of the POST request is a JSON object containing: